 Getting culture shock when you move to a new country (culture) is a common thing.
 Almost all travelers, for business or pleasure or for long time settlement, go through this ordeal of getting shocked.
 This happens when they find or experience something which normally doesn’t fit their cultural norms and values and worldview.

 Coming to Nepal and being shocked is common too.
-Or perhaps travelers to Nepal get more culture shocks.
+Or perhaps travelers to Nepal get more culture shock.

-If you are planning to come to Nepal, then here is a list of things which will shock you culturally.
-This list with some suggestions has been prepared to minimize the shock.
+If you are planning to Travel Nepal, then here is a list of things that will give you culture shock in Nepal.
+Learn more about Nepali culture and etiquette with some suggestions that has been written to minimize the Nepal culture shock.

 - People eat their food by hand.
 Right hand.
 And everyday cooked rice is eaten as lunch and dinner.
 No need to worry.
 You will get spoon and fork or chopsticks and a variety of different drinks and dishes.